OBDS-Training/Help/content/en/docs/data-management/backup/index.md

 In particular, all code that is necessary to transform raw data into output files is a top priority to back up.

-We recommend creating one [GitHub][github-com] repository for each project, and using that repository to maintain an up-to-date backup copy of each scripts and notebook for the associated project.
+We recommend creating a separate [GitHub][github-com] repository for each project, and using that repository to maintain an up-to-date backup copy of each script and notebook for the associated project.

 ## Which files should NOT be backed up?